 Empyema (purulent exudate in the pleural cavity) is caused by pyogenic bacteria or fungi reaching the thoracic cavity via the blood or by extension of a pneumonia, traumatic reticulitis, or penetrating wound of the chest.
 Cough, fever, pain, and dyspnea may be present.

-Pneumothorax (air in the pleural cavity, see Evaluation and Initial Treatment of the Emergency Patient: Treatment) may be of traumatic or spontaneous origin.
+Pneumothorax (air in the pleural cavity, see Treatment) may be of traumatic or spontaneous origin.
 Air can enter the pleural cavity through penetrating wounds of the thoracic wall or by extension from pulmonary emphysema or ruptured bullae.
 The lung collapses if a large volume of air enters the pleural cavity.
 Bilateral pneumothorax may develop if the mediastinum is weak or incomplete.
 Inspiratory dyspnea or rapid, shallow breathing is evident.